 Over the past twelve years I have created a new “Good Life” for me, which questions and transforms all the values of our society.
-I crossed from an unsustainable, anthropocentric way of life to become part of Nature’s team.
+I crossed from an unsustainable, anthropocentric way of life to become part of Nature’s team: A One Point Zero, Way of Life.
 It is a transformation journey that Society, its leaders, and elite may need to learn form.
 The focus of our amazing human capabilities has to be redirected to totally different goals and the “celebrities” of the future will be people who aren’t even recognised yet.

 We must find a way of living that fits with our fundamental human transcendental purpose; a new, morally and ethically sound way of belonging with our communal home, the planet.
 We must cease being active participants in the worst humanitarian crimes in Mankind’s history.
 Taking back our humble place in Nature, as non-anthropocentric and holistically intense humans, is a goal that stands above all religions and can accommodate all of us.